Edward Wetherill

-Later, Edward and Anna would host dinners with well-known abolitionists, including Harriet Beecher Stowe, William Lloyd Garrison and Thomas Garrett (who helped Harriet Tubman escape) and leading suffragettes like Lucretia Mott and Julia Ward Howe.
+Later, Edward and Anna would host dinners with well-known abolitionists, including Harriet Beecher Stowe, William Lloyd Garrison and Thomas Garrett (who helped Harriet Tubman escape) and leading suffragists like Lucretia Mott and Julia Ward Howe.

 Towards the turn of the century, the Wetherills vacated the home due to railroad encroachments and donated Chalkley Hall to be used as a country home for a College Settlement for single mothers, children and the poor.
 Over the years, the home fell into disrepair and eventually, the home was purchased by and demolished in 1954 to expand train lines.
 Before the home was demolished, several architectural structures were donated to museums, including the stairway between the second and third floors to the State Museum of Pennsylvania and the main granite, iron and wood entry doorway to the Metropolitan Museum of Art.
-The doorway is currently in display in the Met's gallery 756.
+The doorway is currently on display in the Met's gallery 756.
 Of course like all stately homes, it was rumored to have a “little gray lady” ghost roaming its halls.

 Edward and Anna had five daughters, Edith, Marian, Blanche, Irma and Cora.
 Marian died by suicide in 1922 and Cora never married.
-Edith, Irma and Blanche continued their parents activism and started their own families.
+Edith, Irma and Blanche continued their parents' activism and started their own families.
 Rebecca Wetherill, Edward's sister and a frequent correspondent with Harriet Beecher Stowe, saved family records on Chalkley Hall and their abolitionist activities.
 She also compiled scrapbooks with tributes to Queen Victoria for Edward's daughter Blanche and they can be found on view at the Historical Society of Pennsylvania in the Edward Wetherill Collection.

-As a tribute to his abolitionist work, a horse fountain was dedicated in his memory and located at the intersection of Clinton and S. 9th Streets in Philadelphia.
+As a tribute to his abolitionist work, in 1913 a horse fountain was dedicated in his memory and located at the intersection of Clinton and S. 9th Streets in Philadelphia.